 Now that you have read the article, indicate whether you agree or disagree with this statement.
-If you can imagine it, you can achieve it.

 Describe Katherine Johnson's work at NASA and how she helped lead the way for both women and African Americans to succeed in math and other technical fields.
 Use facts and details from the lesson in your response.